How to Create a Project Manager Resume

 How Long Should it Be?

 Years ago it was important to have your resume no more than 2 pages long and cram as much as you possibly could without that small space.
-I don’t see any problem with project manager resumes being 3-4 pages long.
+I don’t see any problem with a resume being 3-4 pages long.
 I know when I look to hire project managers and I come across a resume I like, I really want to dig into the details and understand what that person is about.
 The most important thing to keep in mind is that you take the time to put your best foot forward.
 Carefully think through what you put on your resume, have others review it and provide feedback, and most of all, enjoy the search.

 Here’s a skill that looks good on any type of resume…”extremely proficient at using ProjectManager.com software”.
 Try our FREE 30 day trial and find out why our customers say ProjectManager.com is “The best planning tool”, “It has the right features”, and “Great for managing resources”.